 There are 14 elementary schools in Bellingham, all with full-time kindergarten programs.
 Kindergarten registration begins in March every year.
-Please contact your neighborhood school to register.
-During the summer, families can register their child at the District Office.

 Children must be 5 before Sept.
 1 to attend kindergarten.
 Kindergarten tours and open houses begin in May.
 Check with your school office for early entrance opportunities.
 Click here to locate your neighborhood school.